 - The position of the injury victim's body in the car at the moment of impact

-Whether the injury victim was more vulnerable to injury because they were elderly or had a
+- Whether the injury victim was more vulnerable to injury because they were elderly or had a pre-existing medical condition.

 To prove that the injuries sustained could have resulted from the accident, if the potential value of the case warrants it, we sometimes hire a biomechanical engineer, who will review all of the evidence (both vehicles' repair bills, property damage photographs, medical records) and provide an expert opinion that the forces involved in the car accident were sufficient to cause the injuries claimed.